FAIR-NHH/BSRI/data/readme.md

  (yes/no)".
 Coded 0/1, 1 for yes.
 - donated_money: Convenience 0/1 recoding of Gallup WP108: "Have you done any of the following in the past month?
 How about *Donated Money*.
 Coded 0/1, 1 for yes.
 - get_ahead: Convenience 0/1 recoding of Gallup WP128: "Can people in this country get ahead by working hard, or not? (yes/no)".
 Coded 0/1, 1 for yes.

+# Variables in Durante2017.csv

+- country: Name of country
+- sample_comment: If there is a particular subset of the national data (string).
+- year: Year of data collection.
+- WC_correlation: Reported warmth/competence correlation in Durante (2017).
+- Rich_colder: A yes/no coding of whether the rich are colder than the poor (coded by visual inspection of scatter graphs).
+- SR_comment: Our comment on the visual coding of `Rich_colder`.
+If any substitution of literal "rich" and "poor" groups was necessary, or if we could not find relevant comparison groups (or the scatter graphs themselves).